Martin Russell (footballer)

-Martin Christopher Russell (born 27 April 1967) is an Irish former professional footballer who played in the English Football League for Birmingham City, Leicester City, Scarborough and Middlesbrough.
+Martin Christopher Russell (born 27 April 1967) is an Irish former professional footballer and manager who currently manages Newbridge Town in the FAI National League.
+As a player, he played in the English Football League for Birmingham City, Leicester City, Scarborough and Middlesbrough.
 He also played for Portadown in the Irish Football League and for St Patrick's Athletic in the League of Ireland.

 He managed UCD for five seasons, winning the League of Ireland First Division in 2009.
 He was the assistant manager of St Patrick's Athletic in 2014 from January until July when he took over as manager of Limerick He left Limerick by mutual consent in April 2017.
 In 2018 he spent a short time as manager of Bray Wanderers before departing the club a month later due to the club's financial turmoil.
 In 2022 he managed Athlone Town for 8 games.

 He played for the Republic of Ireland national football team at the 1984 UEFA European Under-18 Football Championship and the 1985 FIFA World Youth Championship.

 He won four caps for the Republic of Ireland under-21 team.